Chart Color Schemes

 Aldgate - Stirling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Aldgate - Stirling, as per the latest Census, consisted of 98.1% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Adelaide metro's 95.2% houses and 4.8% other dwellings.
-Home ownership in Aldgate - Stirling stood at 42.9%, with the rest either mortgaged (48.8%) or rented (8.2%).
-The median monthly mortgage repayment was $2,000, higher than Adelaide metro's average of $1,733 and the national average of $1,863.
-The median weekly rent figure in Aldgate - Stirling was $410, exceeding Adelaide metro's $350 and the national figure of $375.
+In Aldgate - Stirling as per the latest Census, 98.1% of dwellings were houses, with the remaining 1.8% being semi-detached homes, apartments, or other types.
+This is compared to Adelaide metro's figures of 95.2% houses and 4.8% other dwellings.
+Home ownership in Aldgate - Stirling stood at 42.9%, with mortgaged properties making up 48.8% and rented dwellings accounting for 8.2%.
+The median monthly mortgage repayment in the area was $2,000, higher than Adelaide metro's average of $1,733.
+The median weekly rent in Aldgate - Stirling was $410, compared to Adelaide metro's $350.
+Nationally, Aldgate - Stirling's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing